Phase-modulated superconductivity via altermagnetism: Introduction

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce three kinds of two-dimensional (2D) models studied here.
 The main target is a tetragonal model with two sublattices that is one of the minimal models for altermagnets (Sec.~\ref{sec:model_square2}).
 Because of asymmetric hoppings in the two sublattices with different directions, the energy band has asymmetric spin splitting when an antiferromagnetic molecular field is switched on.
-To uncover the effect of the multi-sublattice property, we then introduce a continuum model (Sec.~\ref{sec:model_continuum}) and a conventional square lattice model (Sec.~\ref{sec:model_square1}).
-We incorporate the momentum-dependent Zeeman field by hand into both models, which lack a sublattice degree of freedom.
-Particularly in the conventional square lattice model, we compare the cases with $1\bm{k}$- and $2\bm{k}$-$d$-wave Zeeman fields, the latter of which more properly corresponds to the structure of anisotropic spin splitting in the two-sublattice tetragonal model.
+To uncover the effect of the multisublattice property, we then introduce a continuum model (Sec.~\ref{sec:model_continuum}) and a conventional square lattice model (Sec.~\ref{sec:model_square1}).
+We incorporate the momentum-dependent Zeeman field by hand into both models, which lack the sublattice degree of freedom.
+Particularly in the conventional square lattice model, we compare the cases with two forms of momentum dependences which we call $1\bm{k}$- and $2\bm{k}$-$d$-wave Zeeman fields, the latter of which properly corresponds to the structure of anisotropic spin splitting in the two-sublattice tetragonal model.
 Next, on the basis of the mean-field (MF) approximation to introduce superconductivity, we microscopically derive the GL theory and compute the coefficients in the GL free energy for each model (Sec.~\ref{sec:GL}).
-The models, their spin split structures, and the resulting superconducting states are summarized in Table~\ref{tab:models}.
-Our analyses show that, as either the molecular field or the Zeeman field is increased, the phase-modulated FF state becomes stable in the two-sublattice tetragonal model [Table~\ref{tab:models}(a)] and the conventional square lattice model in a $2\bm{k}$-$d$-wave Zeeman field [(c2)], whereas the amplitude-modulated state is stabilized in the other cases [(b) and (c1)].
-These results highlight the crucial role of the multi-sublattice degree of freedom.
+The models, their spin split structures, and the resulting superconducting states are summarized in Table~\ref{tab:models}: our analyses show that, as the molecular field or the Zeeman field is increased, the phase-modulated FF state becomes stable in the two-sublattice tetragonal model [Table~\ref{tab:models}(a)] and the conventional square lattice model in a $2\bm{k}$-$d$-wave Zeeman field [(c2)], whereas the amplitude-modulated state is stabilized in the other cases [(b) and (c1)].
+These results highlight the crucial role of the multisublattice degree of freedom.
 A summary and discussion are given in Sec.~\ref{sec:summary}.